Where to Stay in Istanbul First Time: Best Areas

 Less than 4,000 people live in Cihangir.
 The Guardian newspaper from the UK even went so far as to say that Cihangir was in the top 5 places in the world to live.
 Quite a tribute!
 It certainly suggests you should consider it as a place to stay in Istanbul.

-Best places to stay in Cihangir:
+Best places to stay in Istanbul in Cihangir:

 🔍MORE HOTELS CIHANGIR